lluis-mv/Shallow-StrainPathMethod/README.md

 ## License and citation

-This code is distributed under GNU General Public License v3.0.
+This code is distributed under BSD 3-Clause License.

-- Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.

 If you find it useful for your work, please cite as follows:
 - Monforte, ....
 (2019) doi...